-The role of the SAM-dependant methyl transferase enzymes in the biology and pathophysiology of Mycobacterium tuberculosis.
+The role of the SAM-dependent methyl transferase enzymes in the biology and pathophysiology of Mycobacterium tuberculosis.
 I showed these enzymes have profound importance for the modulation of the immune response to M. tuberculosis infection, that they are essential for inherent drug resistance, acid fastness and viability of the bacteria, and can serve as an excellent and novel drug target.
-Attenuated mycobacteria (such as BCG) with mutations in this enzyme family have enhanced immunogenicity, which can serve as better tuberculosis vaccine and as a vehicle for better T-cell dependant vaccines.
+Attenuated mycobacteria (such as BCG) with mutations in this enzyme family have enhanced immunogenicity, which can serve as better tuberculosis vaccine and as a vehicle for better T-cell dependent vaccines.

 The role of DNA repair mechanisms in the pathophysiology of M. tuberculosis, especially for maintaining the dormant/persistent phenotype, and resistance to DNA damaging antibiotics.